2014 Hiram vs. Mount St. Joseph women's basketball game: Buildup

 After this news, the MSJ athletic department approached its counterpart at Hiram.
 The two teams had initially planned to open their respective seasons on November 15 at Hiram's Price Gymnsaium, but Hiram agreed to move the game to November 1 at MSJ if the NCAA would give permission.
 This was needed because under NCAA rules, Division III schools cannot play regular-season games before November 15.
 The NCAA ultimately granted the schools a waiver to play on November 2.

 The game was then scheduled to be held at the Mount St. Joseph campus.
 The school's arena, Harrington Center, has a capacity of 2,000, and the typical attendance for a women's basketball game is about 100.
 However, as news spread of Hill's story, the demand for tickets and media credentials was too great for MSJ to accommodate.
 At that time, Xavier University stepped in, offering MSJ free use of its arena, Cintas Center, with arena employees volunteering their time for the game.
 Even with the move to the 10,250-seat venue, the game sold out in 30 minutes.
 The interest in the game also led Fox Sports Ohio to televise it live.

 The game would soon be billed as "Play for 22", after Hill's jersey number.
 The schools decided to turn the game into a charity fundraiser; Hill and her family chose The Cure Starts Now Foundation (TCSN), a charity devoted to DIPG research, as the beneficiary.
 The foundation would provide the funds from the event to Cincinnati Children's, where Hill had been undergoing treatment, which at the time was working on an international DIPG registry.
 The fundraising efforts went beyond game proceeds; MSJ invited NCAA member schools to donate a #22 jersey.
 Hill signed the donated jerseys, which would be auctioned off during the game and in the following days.
+She raised US$1 million for pediatric cancer research with a Cincinnati telethon for the foundation, which then donated $1 million to brain cancer research and continues to grow and donated over $4.7 million to medical research in 2015.

 Hill and Benjamin also created a charity challenge, modeled after the ALS Ice Bucket Challenge, known as "Layup4Lauren".
 Because her cancer caused dizziness and weakened her normally dominant right hand, she was forced to shoot primarily with her left hand.
 The challenge involves spinning in a complete circle three times, and then making a layup with one's non-dominant hand.